sebacruz/baseapp/README.md

   $ vi .env
   ```

-  If you don't set the `RICO_ENV` variable it will be "production" by default.
+  If you don't set the `APP_ENV` variable it will be "production" by default.

 4. Edit the file `src/routes.php` and set your app routes.